scheinerman/MiniMods.jl/README.md

 the range of moduli to 32767.

 > **WARNING**: Unsigned integers do not work.
 Do not try to set `SmallInt` to `UInt8` or other unsigned types.
 This will result in an error message after
-`using MiniMods` and the module will not compile
+`using MiniMods` and the module will not compile.